ZhimingMei/Quant-Strategies/Classic Strategies/README.md

 pythondict.com provides the idea and some recurrence details.
 Link: https://pythondict.com/quant/backtrader-easy-quant-macd-26profit/

 ### Files
->> macd.ipynb
+> macd.ipynb
->> mack_bt.py
+> mack_bt.py

-The second file use backtrader package to construct the backtesting framework
+The second file use backtrader package to construct the backtesting framework.
+*Updates: Jul 4, 2022*